Computer Systems Science & Engineering DOI:10.32604/csse.2021.014460 | |

 3.1 Choosing the Message Pairs for Secret Exponents in RSA-CRT

 Although p and q are unknown, the modulus N is given, and we can perform a different collision attack that uses the chosen-message pair “X” and “N-X”, where the message “X” is random.
-The secret exponents images and images can be obtained by Yen’s attack, and then exponent d can be calculated.
+The secret exponents and can be obtained by Yen’s attack, and then exponent d can be calculated.

 3.2 Power Leakage Model of Modular Multiplication Using a Chosen-Message Pair